app-generator/sample-flask-best-practices/README.md

 # Flask Best Practices

-A simple `Flask` codebase that provides best security practices for a secure production deployment.
+A simple `Flask` codebase that provides best practices for a secure production deployment.

 <br />